hoedown/node-hoedown/README.md

 many reasons for that:

  * **Painfully slow:** the constant switches between C++ and JS decrease performance.
- * **Invalid:** the callbacks had to be synchronous, which totally stopped you from working with asynchronous libraries, which are common.
+ * **Often useless:** the callbacks had to be synchronous, which totally stopped you from working with asynchronous libraries.

 If you need further processing, it's better to process the rendered output (if it's HTML, you can use jsdom for instance).
 FIXME: mention JSON